Frequently Asked Questions

 No. A single course may only meet one admissions pre-requisite.
 For example, a Genetics course will only meet the Genetics requirement.
 The Genetics course cannot also count towards the upper division science course requirement.

-What upper level science courses will meet the pre-requisite requirement?
+Which upper level science courses will meet the pre-requisite requirement?

 Can I transfer into the program and/or transfer credits?